NoXF/spin_bitwise_rs/README.md

 Based on the target platform, we are using a single atomic construct to allow us to have `(bit/2)-1` read locks and a `1` lock at the same time.

 For example, for a 64-bit platform we are allowed to have `31` simultaneous readers and `1` writer.

+We use an atomic xor and atomic or-get

 ## Benchmarks
 ### Run them yourself